The Domestic Life: How to Avoid Common Pests

-Domestic life is a dream for many people, but it can also be a nightmare.
+Domestic life is a dream for many people but can also be a nightmare.
 Some pests—like ants and roaches—can be dealt with using traditional methods; others may require more drastic measures.
 Here are some guides on how to keep these common pests away from your home:

 Ants

-Ants are perhaps the most common pest you’ll encounter in your home, but you can manage to keep them away with a little forethought.
+Ants are perhaps the most common pest you’ll encounter in your home, but you can keep them away with a bit of forethought.
 Following are some suggestions for avoiding ant infestations:

-• Food should always be kept in sealed containers since an ant is less likely to accidentally enter if there is less air around it.
+• Food should always be kept in sealed containers since an ant is less likely to enter if there is less air around it accidentally.

 • Since ant nests are often made of dirt and other materials that the ants have collected from their environment, spills should be cleaned up right once.
 These areas will continue to attract more ants if you don’t clear them up immediately away.

-• Avoid leaving rubbish lying around and use any trash cans that are handy (or if not available nearby, ask someone else who lives there if they know someone who does).
+• Avoid leaving rubbish around and use handy trash cans (or if not available nearby, ask someone else who lives there if they know someone who does).
 Use plastic bags whenever feasible in place of paper ones, which tend.

 Roaches and Beetles

-Keep your house as spotless as you can if you have roaches and beetles.
-This is a really effective way to keep bugs out of your home.
+Keep your house as spotless as possible if you have roaches and beetles.
+This is an effective way to keep bugs out of your home.

 Food left on the counter or in open containers, including cereal boxes and takeaway cartons, may attract roaches.
-The same is true for dirty sinks and trash cans; if they smell food, they will immediately leap in.
+The same is true for dirty sinks and trash cans; they will immediately leap in if they smell food.

 Lice

 The most effective treatment for lice is a strong shampoo that eliminates both adult lice and eggs (which are difficult to see).
-If your neighborhood drugstore or pharmacy does not carry this, you will need to purchase it online or from a different source that sells it in larger quantities.
-Depending on the type of shampoo you choose, the treatment will cost between $10 and $15 for each container; however, if any children become unwell due to these bugs, it is advised to purchase many bottles so no one goes through all three phases at once.
+If your neighborhood drugstore or pharmacy does not carry this, you must purchase it online or from a different source that sells it in larger quantities.
+Depending on the type of shampoo you choose, the treatment will cost between $10 and $15 for each container; however, if any children become unwell due to these bugs, purchasing many bottles so no one goes through all three phases at once is advised.

 Gnats

 Gnats are small, winged insects that resemble mosquitoes.
 They’re attracted to light, moisture, and warmth.
-You’ll often see them hanging around your bathroom or kitchen at night time—they fly in when the lights go out and then congregate around any moist areas such as drains on walls or faucets.
+You’ll often see them hanging around your bathroom or kitchen at night—they fly in when the lights go out and then congregate around moist areas such as drains on walls or faucets.

 Termites

-Given that they don’t need much area to establish an infestation, termites are among the most prevalent pests in the United States.
-It’s crucial to catch termite activity early on since they may also ruin structures by chewing through wood.
+Since they don’t need much area to establish an infestation, termites are among the most prevalent pests in the United States.
+Catching termite activity early on is crucial since they may also ruin structures by chewing through wood.

 For homes, termite detection is essential because you want to know when they’re there so you can take the necessary action before too much harm is done.
 Don’t wait to call an exterminator if you see any indications of a probable infestation, such as little heaps of dirt or sawdust outside.
 Termites are renowned for swiftly destroying structures.

-Even worse: if left untreated for a long enough period of time (especially if there is no longer anyone residing in the house), these colonies may expand into a full-scale invading force, causing total destruction of your home.
+Even worse: if left untreated for a long enough period (especially if no longer anyone resides in the house), these colonies may expand into a full-scale invading force, destroying your home.

 Fleas and Ticks

-Fleas and ticks are not serious health hazards, but they’re still annoying.
-If you have any pets (or kids) who spend time outdoors, fleas and ticks can be a problem.
+Fleas and ticks are not serious health hazards but are still annoying.
+If you have pets (or kids) who spend time outdoors, fleas and ticks can be a problem.

 Treatment for fleas is straightforward: apply an insecticide to your pet’s coat with a spray bottle every few days for at least four weeks if you don’t see improvement after three treatments.
-For ticks, use an insecticidal soap or concentrate made for animals on the outside of their bodies once a week for about two weeks until all visible parasites have been killed off by the chemical treatment—then treat again once every month or two until you no longer find any nymphs at all.
+For ticks, use an insecticidal soap or concentrate made for animals on the outside of their bodies once a week for about two weeks until the chemical treatment has killed off all visible parasites—then treat again once every month or two until you no longer find any nymphs at all.

 Fruit Flies